teolotti/dtnsim-SDN/README.md

 Note: Nodes will remain static in the simulation visualization.
 Indeed, the dynamic of the network is captured in the "contact plans" which comprises a list of all time-bound communication opportunities between nodes.
 In other words, if simulating mobile network, the mobility should be captured in such contact plans and provided to DTNSIM as input.

+## HDTN Support ##

+HDTN (High-rate Delay Tolerant Network) flight code is supported in the master branch.
+To run DtnSim using HDTN routing you must
+1. Install OMNeT++.
+While DtnSim is tested only for OMNeT++ 5.5.1, the HDTN support was developed and used on OMNeT++ 5.7 because the 5.5.1 version contains a bug making it incompatible with the version of Qt packaged on the Debian 11 (bullseye) system on which this code was developed.
+OMNeT++ 5.7 is suggest for simulating HDTN on DtnSim but YMMV.
+2. Install DtnSim as described above.
+3. Download the HDTN source code.
+3. Build HDTN from the source.
+This requires, among other dependencies, an installation of libzmq3.

+Follow the [instructions from the HDTN project](https://github.com/nasa/HDTN) for build and installation.
+Only the hdtn-router executable is actually needed from HDTN.
+If you wish to compile only this part you may replace the "make" step of HDTN build with "make hdtn-router" and skip the "make install" step.

 ## ION Support ##

 Interplanetary Overlay Network (ION) flight code is supported in the support-ion branch.
 Currenly, ION 3.5.0 Contact Graph Routing library is supported by DTNSIM.